JayIssuree/DSA/HowToSolveCodingProblems/GoogleInterviewExercise/README.md

 ## Questions

 - Array will always contain integers?
-- Waht about negative numbers, floats etc?
+- What about negative numbers, floats etc?
 - Do massive arrays fit in memory?

 ## Thought Process